Flamenco Beach is ranked among the top beaches in the world for a reason: calm, shallow, crystal-clear water, soft sand, and vivid turquoise water.

 Important Ferry Tips

-- Book online in advance during weekends, holidays, and summer.
+- Book ahead for weekends, holidays, and popular summer dates.

-If you’re driving from San Juan to Ceiba, a rental car makes the whole trip easier (especially for early ferries).
+If you’re driving from San Juan to Ceiba, a rental car can make the east-coast transfer easier.
+Search car rentals.

 Day Trip vs Staying Overnight